 BAMBOOZLING THE PAPERS .- Three hoaxes, in the shape of false intelligence of murder, rape, &c., have been passed on some of our daily contemporaries during the present week.
 The Times suggests that all the editors must be "out of town," or the bamboozling would not be so successfully carried on.
 In the same page of the same day's Times, a ludicrous mistake as regards one of their own correspondents is made in the course of a leading article, where a Mr. Aytoun is turned into the well-known Professor Aytoun.

 THE ROYAL FAMILY OF OUDE and suite have arrived at Southampton.

-THE ROYAL VICTORIA YACHT CLUB REGATTA took place on Tuesday, when the Thought, owned by Mr. G. Coope, won the prize for cutters, beating the Extrava-ganza (Sir Percy Shelley), which won Prince Albert's cup at Cowes, by ten minutes.--The Royal Thames National Regatta commenced on the same day, when several exciting matches were stoutly contested, and the banks of the river from Putney to Chiswick were crowded with spectators, notwithstanding the rain, which obliged them to stand all day "under the shade of melancholy" umbrellas.
-ST. PANCRAS WORKHOUSE.-A communication from the Poor-law Board was read at a meeting on Tuesday of the directors and guardians of the poor of St. Pancras.
-It was to the effect that, although some improvements in the treatment of the poor had been made since the interference of the Board in April and May last, yet that these improvements had not been carried out to a sufficient extent; and the Board therefore intend to issue respectively; one regulating the management of the workhouse, and prescribing the duties of its officers; and a third containing rules for the administration of out-tion of the parochial accounts, and to assist the directors in carrying out these orders, by enabling them to exercise a complete control over all the officers, it is also the intention of the Board to issue an order authorizing and directing the appointment of an auditor.
+THE ROYAL VICTORIA YACHT CLUB REGATTA took place on Tuesday, when the Thought, owned by Mr. G. Coope, won the prize for cutters, beating the Extravaganza (Sir Percy Shelley), which won Prince Albert's cup at Cowes, by ten minutes .--- The Royal Thames National Regatta commenced on the same day, when several exciting matches were stoutly contested, and the banks of the river from Putney to Chiswick were crowded with spectators, notwithstanding the rain, which obliged them to stand all day "under the shade of melancholy" umbrellas.

+ST. PANCRAS WORKHOUSE .- A communication from the Poor-law Board was read at a meeting on Tuesday of the directors and guardians of the poor of St. Pancras.
+It was to the effect that, although some improvements THE LEADER.

+in the treatment of the poor had been made since the interference of the Board in April and May last, yet that these improvements had not been carried out to a sufficient extent; and the Board therefore intend to issue the following orders:-" One fixing the maximum accommodation of the workhouse, and of its several wards respectively; one regulating the management of the workhouse, and prescribing the duties of its officers; and a third containing rules for the administration of outdoor relief."
+The communication further states :--"With a view to secure a regular and complete examination of the parochial accounts, and to assist the directors in carrying out these orders, by enabling them to exercise a complete control over all the officers, it is also the intention of the Board to issue an order authorizing and directing the appointment of an auditor.
 The directors are doubtless aware that the salary of this officer will not be a charge upon the parish, but will be paid out of the Consolidated Fund so long as his duties are regularly and efficiently performed."

 THE FIRE AT MESSRS.
-BROADWOOD'S .--- In consequence of the general sympathy expressed, and the offers of assistance that have come in from all quarters, a committee has been formed among the artizans whose working tools were destroyed by the recent conflagration in the Horseferry-road, to receive subscriptions through the medium of one of the London banks.
+BROADWOOD'S.-In consequence of the general sympathy expressed, and the offers of assistance that have come in from all quarters, a committee has been formed among the artizans whose working tools were destroyed by the recent conflagration in the Horseferry-road, to receive subscriptions through the medium of one of the London banks.